 "The Fourth Sorrowful Mystery, the Carrying of the Cross, for an increase in the supernatural virtue of patience in adversity."

 When Jesus dies on the Cross the sad part is over - except for our own sins.
 Depending on the catechism subject, explain how Jesus foresaw all our sins and made satisfaction for them - ahead of time.
 This is the Redemption, it is the answer to the promise to Adam and Eve and all the Old Testament saints.

 The idea is to gain the children's gratitude for this great act.
-It is almost the end of our Lent, our forty days of preparing for Easter.
+It's almost the end of our Lent, our forty days of preparing for Easter.

-I think that it is important to keep the focus on Jesus' love for us not on the gruesome aspects.
+I think it's important to keep the focus on Jesus' love for us not on the gruesome aspects.
 Little children certainly do not need to dwell long here.
 See four Rosary coloring sheets here.

 "The Fifth Sorrowful Mystery, the Crucifixion, for an increase in the supernatural virtue of final perseverance and love of our enemies."